 - Office Drama–Social media does not cause office drama.
 Social drama has always existed and always will.
 But social media does amplify it.
 Do not post when you are angry, sad, lonely, tired.
 Do not post after 10 pm or two drinks, whichever comes first.
 If you have common sense and good judgment, social media is a great tool.
 If not, it’s evidence.

-- Who Owns Contacts?– Figure out at the beginning, especially with your recruiters, who owns the contacts developed through the employee’s use of social media.
+- Who Owns Contacts?– Figure out at the beginning, especially with your recruiters and salespeople, who owns the contacts developed through the employee’s use of social media.
 Hint: Agree that both the company and the employee will get a copy of the contacts when the employee leaves and decide who gets to continue the account after the relationship ends.
 Don’t wait until its all screwed up and you mistrust each other.

 - Terms of Service— Get someone to read the terms of service with any account the company opens.
 Get a lawyer to translate them into English if you need to.
 Make sure that you are willing to sign up to indemnify and pay Pinterest’s legal fees if they get sued for something on your page.